ulyssesyang/ARTS/README.md

 - Review: Read and review at least one technial article from top tier websites like Mediums or top geek blogs

-- Tips: Write down some tips or summarize any ideas from Study, Projects, Works or Ariticles
+- Tips: Write down some tips or summarize any ideas from Study, Projects, Works or Articles

-- Share: Write at least one technical article for sharing what I have learned from this week
+- Share: Write at least one technical article to share what I have learned during this week

 ## Timeline

 ---

-***Week1: 2019-04-03***
+***Week1: 2019 April 1st week***

 - Algorithm